felangel/bloc/docs/fluttertodostutorial.md

 #### Models

-!> Note: You might be expecting a model for a list of Todos or for `TodosOverview` here.
+?> **Note**: You might be expecting a model for a list of Todos or for `TodosOverview` here.
 They aren't here.
 Why?
-Because we are using bloc, the overall "model" for ToolsOverview is the bloc for ToolsOverview, specifically [ToolsOverviewState](#TodosOverview-States), which holds the Todo list and 3 other state variables.
+Because we are using bloc, the overall "model" for ToolsOverview is the bloc for ToolsOverview, specifically [ToolsOverviewState](#TodosOverviewState), which holds the Todo list and 3 other state variables.

 There is one model file and that deals with the view filtering.